eecs-autograder/autograder-cli/README.md

 git push --tags
 ```
 CI will build and test the package, publish to pypi, and create a GitHub release.
+NOTE: You may need to manually approve the "publish to pypi" action run on GitHub.

 ## Dev Setup
 ### Clone the Repository